TexasHardin CountyCourt Process

 • Plea Negotiations: Your attorney will engage in negotiations with the prosecutor to potentially reach a plea agreement.
 This could involve pleading guilty to a lesser charge or receiving a reduced sentence.

-• Typical Plea Deals in Hardin: Plea deals in Hardin County can vary depending on the specific circumstances of your case, including your BAC level, whether there were any aggravating factors (such as an accident or injury), and your prior criminal record.
+• Typical Plea Deals in Hardin County: Plea deals in Hardin County can vary depending on the specific circumstances of your case, including your BAC level, whether there were any aggravating factors (such as an accident or injury), and your prior criminal record.
 A common plea deal might involve pleading guilty to a lesser charge, such as reckless driving ("wet reckless"), in exchange for a reduced sentence and avoiding a DUI conviction on your record.
 However, the availability and terms of plea deals are always at the discretion of the prosecutor.

 3. Trial (If No Plea Deal)